The Time-Interlaced Self-Consistent Master System of Heterogeneous-Agent Models: General Equilibrium and the Time-Interlaced Master System

 All three equations in \eqref{z2-no-lm}~-- recall that $V_{t+1,\tts y,\tts \T_{t,\tts x}^y(F),\tts v}\phd$ is assumed strictly concave and in $\C^2$ wherever it is finite~-- define the vector $(c,\q,\qq)$ as an implicit $\C^1$-function of the entering wealth $w$ and the last two equations in \eqref{z2-no-lm} define the portfolio vector $(\q,\qq)$ as an implicit $\C^1$-function of the consumption level $c\in\Rpp$.
 This last feature is instrumental for what follows, as it allows for the use of consumption as a state variable (instead of wealth).
-The next theorem makes these statements precise.
+The next theorem makes these statements precise (recall that $(c,\q,\qq)\in\R^3$ and $(\q,\qq)\in\R^2$ are understood as vector fields over the collection of agents~-- see \ref{1350}).

 \begin{nit}{Theorem} If $w\in\R$ is such that $V_{t,x,F,u}(w )$ is finite and the system \eqref{z2-no-lm} admits a solution $(c,\q,\qq)$, then \eqref{z2-no-lm} admits a unique solution for every entering wealth from some open neighborhood of $w$ and that solution is a $\C^1$-function of the entering wealth with $\partial c>0$.
-Moreover, $V_{t,x,F,u}\phd$ is a $\C^1$-mapping, and hence also a $\C^2$-mapping, with $\partial V_{t,x,F,u}\phd > 0$ and $\partial^2 V_{t,x,F,u}\phd<0$ in some neighborhood of $w $.
+Moreover, $V_{t,x,F,u}\phd$ is a $\C^1$-mapping, and hence also a $\C^2$-mapping, with $\partial V_{t,x,F,u}\phd > 0$ and $\partial^2 V_{t,x,F,u}\phd<0$ in some neighborhood of~$w $.
 In~addition, if the system composed of the last two equations in \eqref{z2-no-lm} admits a solution $(\q,\qq)$ for some fixed $c\in\Rpp$, then that system admits a unique solution for every consumption level in some open neighborhood of~$c$ and that solution is a $\C^1$-function in the neighborhood of~$c$.
 All results continue to hold if one of the traded assets is removed from the model, i.e., the households invest only in the private lending instrument, or only in productive capital. \end{nit}